jomaimones04/Mones-Jomai-M_PKS/Cloud & Virtualization Fundamentals.md

 Key benefits:

-•Faster loading times
+• Faster loading times

-•Reduced server load
+• Reduced server load

-•Improved reliability
+• Improved reliability

 Cloud Deployment Models

 Define how cloud services are made available:

-•Public Cloud: Services offered to anyone over the internet.
+• Public Cloud: Services offered to anyone over the internet.

-•Private Cloud: Cloud infrastructure used exclusively by one organization.
+• Private Cloud: Cloud infrastructure used exclusively by one organization.

-•Hybrid Cloud: Combination of public and private clouds working together.
+• Hybrid Cloud: Combination of public and private clouds working together.

 •Community Cloud: Shared cloud for a specific group with common interests.